willjp/vim-taskmage/README.rst

 ptaskmgr
 ========

-A simple plaintext task manager, inspired by git and taskwarrior.
+A simple plaintext task manager, allowing you to structure your tasks into files and file-sections, and edit them using a syntax inspired by ReStructuredText.
+Inspired by git and taskwarrior.